denzel-robin/AI-NPC-game-2D/README.md

 16) Created an npc-ai scene to connect ai to the npc(Not yet connected)
 17) Connected the npc-ai scene to an api in open-router
 18) deepssek_r1:free generating dialogues perfectly
+19) Added the input menu for player to type.
+20) The dialogues of NPC are appearing in the dialog box.
+21) Created a sceane to warm up the AI
+22) Added camera to the player